Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Planning ahead is a great idea, but the permission phase only happens as part of the application process.
 You will have to wait until the year you apply for the permissions process to activate.

-Each semester, the CityLAB SIR program also organizes field trips to various parts of the city.
-If you require accommodations, these can be made in collaboration with CityLAB SIR faculty and staff.
+Each semester, the SIR program also organizes field trips to various parts of the city.
+If you require accommodations, these can be made in collaboration with SIR faculty and staff.

-For further questions regarding accessibility, please contact our Outreach Director, Randy Kay, at kayrl@mcmaster.ca.
+For further questions regarding accessibility, please contact our Instructional Coordinator, Randy Kay, at kayrl@mcmaster.ca.

 Academic FAQS

-CMTYENGA 4A06 / CMTYENGA 4A09 cannot be taken as standalone courses; they must be taken together as a full 15-units as part of the broader CityLAB Semester in Residence program.
+CMTYENGA 4A06 / CMTYENGA 4A09 cannot be taken as standalone courses; they must be taken together as a full 15-units as part of the broader SIR program.

-Overloading is possible, however, it is not recommended since the workload for the 15 units is intensive and demanding.
+Overloading is possible, however, it is not recommended since the workload for the 15 units is equivalent to a full course load and can be intensive and demanding.
 If you want to overload, you can check with your program for approval should you wish to add a course.

 Our core teaching team is made up of an interdisciplinary team of educators: